Right Sliding Panel

 Call Logs

-• Trend Analysis Chart: Displays the log collection situation within a certain time range, visualizing the data.
-Users can select any time period on the trend analysis chart to zoom in and view the log situation within that period.
+• Trend Analysis Chart: Shows log collection over a time range.
+Users can select any time segment to zoom in and view logs for that period.

-• Log Detail Table: Displays log information in a table format, such as client, server, application protocol, request type, request domain, etc. It can dynamically display based on the trend analysis chart.
-For details, refer to the Table section.
+• Log Detail Table: Displays log information such as client, server, application protocol, request type, request domain, etc., and dynamically updates based on the trend chart.
+For details, see Table.

-• Click the icon in the upper right corner of the trend analysis chart to open the call logs page in a new window for custom searches.
+• Click the icon in the upper right of the trend chart to open the Call Logs page in a new tab for custom searches.

-• Click the time component in the upper right corner to filter data by time.
+• Click the time component in the upper right to filter data by time.

 #1.6 Call Log Details

-Call log details display the response latency, application protocol, request type, request resource, and response status between the client and server of the request data at the top of the page.
-Below the basic information, two buttons perform different operations based on the source of the log data.
-Below the buttons, the corresponding tags and metrics of the log are displayed in key-value pairs for quick information retrieval.
+The call log details page shows response latency, application protocol, request type, request resource, and response status between the client and server at the top.
+Below the basic information are two buttons with different actions depending on the log source.
+Below the buttons are the Tags and Metrics for the log, displayed as key-value pairs for quick reference.

 Call Log Details